£5,000-£8,000Value

 TradingFloor

-The value of Damien Hirst’s Till Death Do Us Part (bright orange african gold emerald) (signed) is estimated to be worth between £5,000 to £7,500.
-This screenprint artwork, created in 2012, has had a total of 5 sales at auction to date.
-The hammer price has ranged from £3,088 in May 2019 to £6,449 in September 2022.
-The average return to the seller is £4,053, and the artwork has shown an increase in value with an average annual growth rate of 1%.
-The first sale at auction was in May 2015.
-The edition size of this artwork is limited to 50.
+The value of Damien Hirst's Till Death Do Us Part (bright orange african gold emerald) (signed) is estimated to be worth between £4,650 and £7,000.
+This screenprint, created in 2012, has an auction history of four total sales since its entry to the market in May 2015.
+Over the past five years, the hammer price has ranged from £2,781 in April 2018 to £5,257 in March 2021.
+The average annual growth rate of this work is 4%.
+This artwork is part of a limited edition of 50.

 This series is undoubtedly inspired by the Pop artist Andy Warhol and his many brightly coloured screen prints that he is renowned for.
 Warhol was obsessed with the reproduction of images in mass culture, hence his repetition of the same subject several times across a single series and Hirst plays on this fascination with repetition and reproduction.
 The repetition of a single image across the entire series explores the concept of democratising high art and mimics mass-media imagery.